larsvasseldonk/ticketmaster-de-pipeline/README.md

 - Extract more information from the API request to enrich the dataseet.
 - Schedule the DBT jobs to run automatically after the data is loaded into BigQuery.
 - Deploy the Metabase dashboard to a cloud service for easier access.
+- Add the API key to a secret manager for better security.